 One big difference between LeetCode and AlgoExpert is that LeetCode’s basic tier is free.

 Secondly, LeetCode is more focused on peer competition and scoring.
 AlgoExpert doesn’t keep scores or engage in any other peer competition.
-(The one exception are the monthly contests.)
+(The one exception are the contests.)

 But as the saying goes, you get what you pay for.
 LeetCode dishes out the problems while relying on its community to provide context and possible solutions.